MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

 1. Run the [Disable-AipServiceDocumentTrackingFeature](/powershell/module/aipservice/disable-aipservicedocumenttrackingfeature) cmdlet.

-1. Set the [EnableTrackAndRevoke](clientv2-admin-guide-customizations.md#turn-off-document-tracking-features-public-preview) advanced client setting to **false**.
+1. Set the [EnableTrackAndRevoke](clientv2-admin-guide-customizations.md#turn-off-document-tracking-features-public-preview) advanced client setting to **False**.

 Document tracking and options to revoke access are turned off for your tenant: